 Make no mistakes

 First off, it is important to resist taking shortcuts when paying off credit card debt.
-Do not tap into your home equity or emergency funds just to pay off your dent — and, in turn, leaving you with no money on hand, making you susceptible to making yet another debt.
+Do not tap into your home equity or emergency funds just to pay off your dent — and, in turn, leaving you with no money on hand, making you susceptible to making yet another helpful site debt.
 Do not skip payments on your existing loan just to pay off your credit card debt.
 Do not take out a new loan to pay off your credit card debt.

 Target one debt at a time